bibsdb/display-docs/README.md

 The admin is built with [React](https://reactjs.org/).
 See [admin.md](admin.md) for further descriptions.

-@TODO: Gather information about the admin in this repo.

 ## Client

 This is the output screen where the content will be displayed.
 The screen client is built with [React](https://reactjs.org/).
 See [client.md](client.md) for further descriptions.

-@TODO: Gather information about the client in this repo.

 ### Important nodes